 Whether it be cancer, gastrointestinal disease, obesity, diabetes, stress disorders, we are getting sicker.
 This is clearly evidenced in the fact that young people are expected to die sooner than our predecessors.
 There is a plethora of studies that evidence the same due to various environmental factors, as I’ve noted in one of my previous articles, Environmental Dangers: Social and Political Influences and Diet.
 However, today I want to focus on what the lack of consistency, clarity, communication and resources all means to the young adult patient in a medical setting.

 We are children, students, young moms and dads, new husbands and wives.
 We are in the stages of life that require ambition, focus and growth, that demand responsibility and accountability.
-We can not push aside these things because, thanks to advances in cancer treatment, there will likely be life after cancer.
+We can not push aside these things because, thanks to advances in cancer treatment, there will, more so than previously, likely be life after cancer.
 We will deal with social isolation, stunted career growth and financial security, infertility before some of us have even thought about children, we will be separated from our children while we endure treatment.
 As students, we may have to, and moreover, NEED to finish school more than ever before.
 We may be driven to achieve things we never thought we could because we stared death in the face and gave it the middle finger.
 Our fire may burn brighter than ever before, helping us to lead our children on the path of humanity, humility, gratitude because we now know what it’s like to be isolated, mislead, outright lied to and we hope to build a more compassionate future.
 It means that we will not tolerate being treated like a disease.
 It means that we are in dire need of rehabilitation resources so we can get back to our family, life, emotional wellbeing.
 It means that we expect our medical team to be understanding of our unique challenges.
 It means we expect transparency and vigilance because we have enough to deal with without having to research every piece of information we’re given for accuracy.
 That’s assuming someone is assertive and savvy enough to do so.
 For those who are not, in some cases, the results can be devastating, even deadly.

 When I began maintenance therapy, I was told that I could begin resuming my life; finding my new normal.
 I was told my medications shouldn’t impact my quality of life and while I may want to be mindful of how quickly I hit the ground running, I was led to believe the remainder of treatment would be smooth sailing.
 In fact, I was even told one of the medications may resolve the extreme joint inflammation which plagued me since starting chemotherapy.

-The fact is, the last eighteen months of maintenance therapy have been the darkest days of my life.
+The fact is, the last eighteen months of maintenance therapy were the darkest days of my life.
 Recovering from cancer treatment is no small feat.
 The introduction of maintenance medications has most certainly compounded some of the effects of chemotherapy.
 While I was told to expect to resume normal life, my body continued to get rocked by extreme joint inflammation which progressed throughout my entire body.
 Some days so bad I wished I never woke up.
-Some days, the fatigue scaring me so badly that I would text my husband to let him know where I was in case I didn’t make it home because I couldn’t function well enough to be confident driving.
+Some days, the fatigue scaring me so badly that I would text my husband to let him know where I was in case I didn’t make it home because I couldn’t function well enough to drive.
 I even recall reporting the onset of mood swings and depression at the beginning of each cycle to my medical team.
 How quickly my mind would clear during the off time was outstanding.
 Then, the next round of methotrexate would begin and it felt like I hit a gray haze of sadness and increasing anger.
 My association with the start of that particular drug and my mood changes quickly dashed and the recommendation to make an appointment with a mental health professional was infuriating.
 Ultimately it also resulted in my decision to stop most of my maintenance drugs one year early.

 Let me be very clear.
 I understand that it is unreasonable to expect everyones experience to be the same and therefore, forecasting the effects of treatment is not accurately possible.
 But for the same reason, invalidation of patient concerns should never happen.
-I am also quite understanding of the fact that medical training is, although changing, isn’t heavily focused on dealing with patients emotions.
+I am also quite understanding of the fact that medical training, although changing, isn’t heavily focused on dealing with patients emotions.
 In other industries, particularly those which are already more consumer centric, the concept of emotional intelligence has only recently been recognized.
 The only assumption that can be made is, medical teams are simply not widely trained to handle the changing landscape – younger patients with unique challenges and higher expectations.
 I understand, at least in small part, the pressure put on them by the government to adhere to insanely stringent administrative requirements.
 I am even able to empathize with the governmental pressure now that I’ve been through my first income tax season as a sick person (look out for an upcoming article on how to handle income tax and medical expenses)!

 What is boils down to is, we need the same in return.
 Understanding, empathy, compassion, the respect of being treated like human beings.
 We are NOT our disease.
 We are NOT a patient number.
 We are NOT an insurance claim number.
 We are human and we deserve our dignity.
 This is a call to action.